twilio/video-quickstart-android/README.md

 update them throughout the preview and beta period.
 For examples using our GA 1.x APIs, please see the [master](https://github.com/twilio/video-quickstart-android) branch.

-> NOTE: These sample applications use the Twilio Video 1.x APIs.
-For examples using our 2.x APIs, please see the [2.0](https://github.com/twilio/video-quickstart-android/tree/2.0) branch.

 # Twilio Video Quickstart for Android

 Get started with Video on Android: